Bipolar disorderManic depression

 - Sedation, drowsiness, and fatigue (although sometimes the drugs may cause restlessness and insomnia)

 The following are more severe side effects or complications that may occur with atypical antipsychotics:

 Extrapyramidal side effects.These severe movement disorders tend to occur more often with typical antipsychotics but can also occur with atypicals; the risk appears to be highest with risperidone.
-Patients need to be monitored for signs of any extrapyramidal side effects, such as tardive dyskinesia, since they are difficult to treat if they become severe.
+People need to be monitored for signs of any extrapyramidal side effects, such as tardive dyskinesia, since they are difficult to treat if they become severe.

 Diabetes (see below).The risk for type 2 diabetes is highest with the atypical antipsychotic olanzapine.
 However, all atypical antipsychotics may significantly increase the risk for type 2 diabetes in children and adolescents.

-Weight gain and metabolic problems.All atypical antipsychotics, and olanzapine in particular, can increase the risk for weight gain and metabolic problems.
+Weight gain and metabolic problems.All atypical antipsychotics, and olanzapine in particular can increase the risk for weight gain and metabolic problems.

 Increased prolactin levels (hyperprolactinemia).Prolactin is a hormone manufactured in the pituitary gland.
 Abnormally high levels can cause menstrual problems and abnormal production of breast milk (galactorrhea) in non-breastfeeding girls and women.
 In boys and men, hyperprolactinemia may cause enlarged breasts (gynecomastia).

 Heart problems, including increased risk for strokes and sudden death.